 The Shrine of Remembrance is Melbourne’s most visible and poignant war memorial.
-ARM’s additions have expanded it from purely a monument to an exhibition space and education facility.
+ARM’s heritage redevelopment has expanded it from purely a monument to an exhibition space and education facility.
 Our designs are full of references and symbols—overt and otherwise—to Australians at war.

 The historic and richly cultural Melbourne suburb of St Kilda has a vocal and passionate community.
 For our masterplan to be feasible, accepted and built, it was essential that St Kilda residents be involved in a genuine and collaborative way.

-St. Collins Lane is a new high-end retail precinct in Melbourne’s CBD.
+St. Collins Lane is a high-end retail precinct in Melbourne’s CBD.
 It comprises four floors of luxury retail and dining, both formal and casual.

 The Face is at the very heart of St Kilda’s beachside retail, hospitality and tourist precinct.

-The Carlton and United Breweries Malt Store is an industrial building with a spectacular redbrick façade and Romanesque features.
+The Carlton and United Breweries Malt Store is a heritage industrial building with a spectacular redbrick façade and Romanesque features.
 It was designed by HV&A Champion in 1904.

 Arts West is a new University of Melbourne building.
 Its striking façade features images of objects from the University’s cultural collections.

 The Desalination Plant is an insurance policy for our most precious resource.